ifranc-r/SimpleMix/README.md

 **SimpleMix is a lightweight, open-source tool** to quickly **create** a continuous **mix from multiple audio tracks** — directly in your browser.

+1. Choose your 🎵Tracks
-*Choose your 🎵Tracks, Arrange it & Crossfade and get our YourMix.wav (Listen & Download)*
+2. Arrange it & Crossfade
+3. get our YourMix.wav (Listen & Download)

 No installs,
 no accounts,